-- 1. As part of the initiatives to curb the spread of COVID-19 and Government of Malaysia's official guidance on social distancing, the AGM of the Company will be conducted on a fully virtual basis where shareholders are only allowed to attend, participate, speak and vote remotely through live streaming from the online meeting platform using the RPV facilities provided by Tricor Investor & Issuing House Services Sdn Bhd via the TIIH Online website at https://tiih.online.
-Please refer to the Administrative Notes for the AGM available at the Company's website at http://www.favellefavco.com/ or Bursa Malaysia Securities Berhad's website at https://www.bursamalaysia.com on registration, participation, speaking and voting remotely at the AGM. - 2.
-The conduct of a fully virtual AGM is in line with the Guidance Note and Frequently Asked Questions ("the Revised Guidance Note and FAQ") by the Securities Commission of Malaysia on 7 April 2022. - 3.
-In respect of deposited securities, only members whose names appear on the Record of Depositors as at 15 June 2022 shall be entitled to attend, participate, speak and vote or appoint proxy(ies) to attend, participate, speak and vote remotely on his behalf at the AGM. - 4.
+- 1. The Thirty-First AGM shall be conducted fully virtual and the broadcast venue is strictly for the purpose of compliance with Section 327(2) of the Act which requires the Chairman to be present at the meeting venue.
+Members who wish to attend the Thirty-First AGM will have to register online and attend remotely.
+Please follow the procedures provided in the Administrative Notes for the Thirty-First AGM on the registration and voting process for the meeting. - 2.
 A member entitled to attend, participate, speak and vote remotely at this meeting is entitled to appoint not more than two (2) proxies to attend, participate, speak and vote remotely in his/her stead.
 Each proxy appointed, shall represent a minimum of one hundred (100) shares.
 Where a member appoints two (2) proxies, the appointment shall be invalid unless the member specifies the proportion of his/her shareholdings to be represented by each proxy.
 A proxy may but need not be a member of the Company.
-There is no restriction as to the qualification of the proxy. - 5.
-Where a Member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 6.
-Where a Member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 7.
-The appointment of proxy may be made in a hard copy form or by electronic means in the following manner and must reach the Company's Share Registrar at least forty-eight (48) hours before the time appointed for holding the AGM: - i.
-In hardcopy form

-The Proxy Form may be deposited at the Company's Share Registrar's office at Tricor Investor & Issuing House Services Sdn Bhd at Unit 32-01 Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or alternatively, at its Customer Service Centre, Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia.

-The Proxy Form can be electronically lodged with the Company's Share Registrar via the TIIH Online website at https://tiih.online.
-Please refer to the Administrative Notes for the AGM on the appointment and registration of proxy for the AGM.

-8. Any authority pursuant to which such an appointment is made by a power of attorney must be deposited at the Share Registrar of the Company at Tricor Investor & Issuing House Services Sdn Bhd, Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or alternatively, at its Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia not less than forty-eight (48) hours before the time appointed for holding the AGM at which the person named in the appointment proposes to vote.
+There is no restriction as to the qualification of the proxy. - 3.
+Where a Member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - 4.
+Where a Member of the Company is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint not more than two (2) proxies in respect of each securities account it holds with ordinary shares of the Company standing to the credit of the said securities account. - 5.
+The appointment of proxy may be made in a hard copy form or by electronic means in the following manner and must reach the Company's Share Registrar at least forty-eight (48) hours before the time appointed for holding the AGM: - In hardcopy form The Proxy Form may be deposited at the Company's Share Registrar's office at Tricor Investor & Issuing House Services Sdn Bhd at Unit 32-01 Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or alternatively, at its Customer Service Centre, Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia. - ii.
+By electronic means The Proxy Form can be electronically lodged with the Company's Share Registrar via the TIIH Online website at https://tiih.online.
+Please refer to the Administrative Notes for the AGM on the appointment and registration of proxy for the AGM. - 6.
+Any authority pursuant to which such an appointment is made by a power of attorney must be deposited at the Share Registrar of the Company at Tricor Investor & Issuing House Services Sdn Bhd, Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia or alternatively, at its Customer Service Centre at Unit G-3, Ground Floor, Vertical Podium, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, Malaysia not less than forty-eight (48) hours before the time appointed for holding the AGM at which the person named in the appointment proposes to vote.
 A copy of the power of attorney may be accepted provided that it is certified notarially and/or in accordance with the applicable legal requirements in the relevant jurisdiction in which it is executed.